alisa-wong/applefest/README.md

 # applefest
 This is a static website designed for the Ithaca Apple Harvest Festival.
 This was an assignment for INFO 1300: Introductory Web Design &amp; Programming and is in no way affiliated with the Ithaca Apple Harvest Festival.
+The website was created using HTML, CSS, and JavaScript.